AdobeDocs/internal-test.en/help/test-guide/aembug.md

- Determines whether the resolved value should be *internationalized* (i.e. using [CQ5's internationalization services](/help/test-guide/newfile.md).
+ Determines whether the resolved value should be *internationalized* (i.e. using .